 First National Bank’s intranet is a great example of a highly effective Financial Intranet because:

 - It has increased employee engagement and overall company morale, creating a culture of recognition.

 - It was designed with employees in mind and significantly impacted corporate culture.

 - It has increased employee retention and intranet adoption across the bank.

 Find out more about the Employee Recognition application and how First National Bank leveraged this application by reading:

 #4: USA Federal Credit Union Intranet

 When the scare of H1N1 was a primary concern for most organizations back in 2008, many organizations first thought wasn’t, “How can I leverage my intranet to help with H1N1?”.
 But that is exactly what USA Federal Credit Union did!
-When H1N1 reached California, USA Federal Credit Union used their intranet to broadcast alerts and updates on the flu daily.
-In addition, they used their intranet to provide tips for employees to avoid H1N1 such as notifying front-line employees where masks, gloves and cleaning supplies were located in the credit union.
+When H1N1 reached California, USA Federal Credit Union used its intranet to broadcast alerts and updates on the flu daily.
+In addition, they used their intranet to provide tips for employees to avoid H1N1 such as notifying front-line employees wear masks, gloves, and cleaning supplies located in the credit union.
 Sick employees were instructed to stay home through regular intranet postings.